IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 * Analogy: The *barista calling out* an order when it’s ready.

 Together, **SQS** and **SNS** enable **loose coupling, scalability, and fault tolerance** in AWS architectures.

+## Managed vs Unmanaged Services and the Shift to Serverless

+* **Amazon EC2** provides virtual machines for diverse workloads, offering high control but requiring management tasks like patching, scaling, and OS maintenance.
+* EC2 is an **unmanaged service**, meaning AWS manages the infrastructure, but you manage what runs on it — aligning with the **Shared Responsibility Model**.

+**Unmanaged vs Managed Services:**

+* **Unmanaged services:** Full control and customization (like a manual espresso machine).
+Great flexibility, but more work for setup and maintenance.
+* **Managed services:** AWS handles most operations (like a coffee pod machine).
+You configure it once, and AWS ensures reliability and scaling.
+Examples include **Elastic Load Balancing (ELB)**, **Simple Notification Service (SNS)**, and **Simple Queue Service (SQS)**.

+**Serverless Computing:**

+* You don’t manage or even see the underlying infrastructure.
+* AWS automatically handles provisioning, scaling, high availability, and maintenance.
+* You focus purely on application logic and functionality.

+**Key takeaway:**
+AWS offers a **spectrum of compute services**—from fully managed to fully customizable.
+The goal is to choose the balance of control and convenience that best fits your application needs.
+Sometimes you’ll want to craft everything by hand (like a barista), and other times you’ll prefer quick, effortless automation (like using a pod machine).